adamsilver/fdpb/01-a-registration-form.md

 First, users might be less familiar with this approach, and many people are worried about online security.
 Second, having to move away from the app to your email account is long winded, especially for users who know their password (or use a password manager).

 It's not that one technique is always better than the other.
-It's that the Question Protocol urges us to think about this as a matter of course.
+It's that the Question Protocol urges us to think about this as part of the design process.
 Otherwise, you'd mindlessly add a password field on the form and be done with it.

 ### Passphrases

 Passwords are generally short, hard to remember and easy to crack.
-Users often have to create a password with at least eight characters made up of at least one uppercase and lowercase latter and a number.
+Users often have to create a password with at least eight characters made up of at least one uppercase, one lowercase letter and a number.
 This micro interaction is hardly ideal.

 Instead of a password, we could ask users for a passphrase[^5].
 A passphrase is a series of words such as ‘monkeysinmygarden’ (sorry, that's the first thing that comes to mind).
 They are generally easier to remember than passwords and they are more secure due to their length - passphrases must be at least 16 characters long.